 NUR 108.
-Psychosocial Nursing (2-0-3-3)
+Psychosocial Nursing (2-0-1-0-3)

-Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202
+Prerequisites: NUR 105, NUR 106, NUR 104, ENG 101, BIO 201, BIO 202, MTH 100 or higher level math

 This course is designed to provide an overview of psychosocial adaptation and coping concepts used when caring for clients with acute and chronic alterations in mental health in a variety of settings.
-Topics include: therapeutic communication skills, normal and abnormal behaviors, treatment modalities and developmental needs.
+Topics include therapeutic communication skills, normal and abnormal behaviors, treatment modalities and developmental needs.
 Upon completion of this course, students will demonstrate the ability to assist clients in maintaining psychosocial integrity through the use of the nursing process.

 NUR 109.
-Role Transition for Practical Nursing (2-3-0-3)
+Role Transition for Practical Nursing (2-1-0-0-3)

-Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202
+Prerequisites: NUR 105, NUR 106, NUR 104, ENG 101, BIO 201, BIO 202 MTH 100 or higher level math

 This course provides students with opportunities to gain knowledge and skills necessary to transition from student to practicing nurse.
-Content includes: discussion of current issues in health care, practical nursing leadership and management, professional practice issues and transition into the workplace.
-Emphasis is placed on NCLEX-PN test-taking skills, computerassisted simulations and practice tests, development of a prescriptive plan for remediation and review of selective content specific to the practice of practical nursing.
+Content includes a discussion of current issues in health care, practical nursing leadership and management, professional practice issues, and transition into the workplace.
+Emphasis is placed on NCLEX-PN test-taking skills, computerassisted simulations and practice tests, development of a prescriptive plan for remediation and review of selective content, specific to the practice of practical nursing.